viki-org/storm-docker/README.md

 Do not be alarmed by the `docker rm` commands in the script.
 Rebuilding the Docker images after a `docker rm` is faster than running the `rebuild.sh` script for the first time as results are being cached.

+## FAQ - Debugging stuff to do with Docker images

+**NOTE:** This section is written from my memory (which tends to be vague) so it may not be as accurate as the sections above.
+In fact, you should correct the information here should you discover any mistakes.

+#### Qn: storm-alerts has been running for some time but for some reason it went down.
+I do not see the storm-docker images when I run `docker ps` .
+What's wrong?

+**Answer:** Most likely your Docker images were killed using `docker kill` or removed using `docker rm`.
+Do a `docker ps -a` and check if the images are around.
+If the images are around, then they were most likely killed by `docker kill`.
+Otherwise, they were removed using `docker rm`.

+In any case, the simplest solution is to execute the `destroy-storm.sh` script in this repository, followed by the `rebuild.sh` script then the `start-storm.sh` script (this might not work).

+If the above fails, use `docker rm` to remove the images, run the `rebuild.sh` followed by the `start-storm.sh` scripts.
+The rebuild process should be pretty fast because the docker images are cached.